Management's Discussion and Analysis of Financial Condition and Results of Operations

-Customer revenue by classes of similar products or services, by segment, for 2012, 2011 and 2010 is presented below:
+Customer revenue by classes of similar products or services, by segment, for 2013, 2012 and 2011 is presented below:

 |Year ended December 31 (millions)||

-In the Services segment, customer revenue was $3.19 billion in 2012, $3.35 billion in 2011 and $3.46 billion in 2010.
-The decline in revenue from the company's U.S. Federal business contributed approximately 2 and 6 percentage points to the rate of decline in services revenue in 2012 and 2011, respectively.
-Foreign currency had about a 3-percentage-point negative impact on Services revenue in 2012 compared with 2011, and a 3-percentage-point positive impact in 2011 compared with 2010.
+In the Services segment, customer revenue was $3.00 billion in 2013, $3.19 billion in 2012 and $3.35 billion in 2011.
+The decline in 2013 was principally due to soft demand in systems integration and consulting.
+The decline in revenue from the company's U.S. Federal business contributed approximately 2 percentage points to the rate of decline in services revenue in 2012.
+Foreign currency had about a 1-percentage-point negative impact on Services revenue in 2013 compared with 2012, and a 3-percentage-point negative impact in 2012 compared with 2011.

-Revenue from systems integration and consulting decreased 7.3% in 2012 compared with 2011, and 2011 revenue declined 4.8% compared with 2010.
-The decline in revenue from the company's U.S. Federal business contributed approximately 6 and 5 percentage points to the rate of decline in systems integration and consulting revenue in 2012 and 2011, respectively.
+Revenue from systems integration and consulting decreased 11.3% in 2013 compared with 2012, and 2012 revenue declined 7.3% compared with 2011.
+The decline in 2013 was due to lower demand for project-based services and solutions, particularly public sector in-period sell and bill revenue.
+The decline in revenue from the company's U.S. Federal business contributed approximately 6 percentage points to the rate of decline in systems integration and consulting revenue in 2012.